Liquidity & Capital Resources

 |Cash provided by operations/net debt

-(net debt is total consolidated debt, less cash and cash equivalents)
+(net debt is total consolidated debt, less cash position)

 |Net debt/total capitalization